veritrans/SNAP-Magento/README.md

 ### Description

-Veritrans payment gateway is an online payment gateway that is highly concerned with customer experience (UX).
+Midtrans payment gateway is an online payment gateway that is highly concerned with customer experience (UX).
 They strive to make payments simple for both the merchant and customers.
 With this plugin you can make your Magento store using Veritrans payment.

 Payment Method Feature: